pluralsight/guides/draft/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 ## Introduction

-In this tutorial we are going to see how to use the InAppBrowser Cordova plugin to open external URLs in Ionic 2+ apps or use third party services which require opening a webview.
+In this tutorial we are going to see how to use the InAppBrowser Cordova plugin to open external URLs in Ionic 2+ apps or use third party services which require opening a webview such as implementing social authentication and payment gateways.
 So lets get started.

 Ionic Native is a set of wrappers around Cordova plugins which allow Ionic developers to use the native plugins in an Angular way i.e using observables instead of ugly callbacks.

-## What is InAppBrowser?
+## Requirements

-InAppBrowser is a native Cordova plugin which can be used to add an in-app browser to your hybrid mobile application created with Cordova framework or any Cordova based framework such as Ionic.

-You can find more information about InAppBrowser from this [Github repository]().
+Before you can build Ionic 2+ apps you need to have a few requirements:

+* Node.js and NPM.
+* Java and Android SDKs for Android apps.
+* Setup JAVA_HOME and ANDROID_HOME system variables.
+* A MAC system and XCode for iOS apps.
+* Windows for UWP apps.
+* Ionic CLI and Cordova.

+For installing Node.js and NPM you can head over to their [official website]() and grab the installer for your operating system.

+If you need to target Android platform first install Java by going to their [official website]() and follow the instructions.
+Then install the Android SDK available from this [link]().

+If you successfully installed Node.js and NPM the next step is to install Cordova and Ionic CLI.

 ## Installing Cordova and Ionic CLI

 If you don't have Ionic CLI and Cordova installed, then you need to start by installing them first: